MinKhant01/CS151-TeamName/source_code/README.md

 # Content Class

-Our Content Class acts as a platform to hold both our post object and our commentThread arrayList.
+Our Content Class acts as a platform to hold both our post object and our commentThread type arrayList.

 Functionality:
 1. Creates a post object and an arrayList of commentThreads.